Strategic Ranking: Model and equilibrium

 As the theorem name suggests, the effort exerted by each applicant in equilibrium is akin to the price paid in a second price auction (cf. \citet{myerson1981optimal}): each applicant exerts just enough effort that applicants in the level below (those with ranks at or below the given applicant's level's lower cut-point $c_k$) cannot increase their welfare by instead exerting additional effort, $\tilde e_{k-1}{>e_0}$. {It is instructive to calculate the post-effort scores resulting from these efforts; for $\theta_\pre\in \psi_k$, they are

 Thus at the beginning of each band, applicants exert strictly more effort that those at the top of the previous band, decreasing their effort within the band since their increased skill requires less effort to get the same score.
-If at some point effort $e_0$ (with cost $\cost(e_0)=0$) is enough to maintain the score needed to get reward $\ell_k$, their effort stays constant and their score grows, up to the beginning of the next band, when at least initially, the scores again stay constant and the efforts decrease.}

-Figure~\ref{fig:eqm} illustrates the equilibrium efforts and post-effort scores under a sample 4-level reward function, and choices of $f, g$ and $\cost$ such that it is never enough to just exert effort $e_0$ except in the first band.\footnote{ These were: $f(x) = 2x$ (corresponding to a uniform distribution of skill levels), $g(x) = \sqrt{x}$ (decreasing marginal returns to effort) and $\cost = x^2$ (increasing marginal cost of effort).}
+If at some point effort $e_0$ (with cost $\cost(e_0)=0$) is enough to maintain the score needed to get reward $\ell_k$, their effort stays constant and their score grows, up to the beginning of the next band, when at least initially, the scores again stay constant and the efforts decrease.} Figure~\ref{fig:eqm} illustrates the equilibrium efforts and post-effort scores under a sample 4-level reward function, and choices of $f, g$ and $\cost$ such that it is never enough to just exert effort $e_0$ except in the first band.\footnote{ These were: $f(x) = 2x$ (corresponding to a uniform distribution of skill levels), $g(x) = \sqrt{x}$ (decreasing marginal returns to effort) and $\cost = x^2$ (increasing marginal cost of effort).}

 Thus, while {the} reward function $\lambda$ does not change the ranking of applicants (by Lemma~\ref{lem:rankpreservedindex}), it does affect the effort exerted and thus their post-effort scores.
-The function $\lambda$ is thus a design parameter for the school whose objective depends on applicant scores, as we explore in the next section.
-The following corollary gives one example of how equilibria change with {the} function $\lambda$.
+The function $\lambda$ is thus a design parameter for the school whose objective depends on applicant scores, as we explore in the next section.\footnote{See Corollary~\ref{corr:effectcomparativestatics} for an example of how equilibria change with {the} function $\lambda$}

-\begin{corollary}[Effort comparative statics] $\ell_k$ increases {and $\ell_j$ decreases for some $j>k$} (holding all other parameters fixed), then {$e_{i}(\theta)$ for all $i < k$ are unaffected, $e_k$ is weakly increasing, and the efforts $e_{k+1}\dots$, $e_j$ are weakly decreasing.} \end{corollary}

-Perhaps surprisingly, increasing a reward $\ell_k$ does not affect the equilibrium effort of the applicants in the band $k - 1$ immediately below: in equilibrium, they do not receive the higher reward since those in band $k$ correspondingly increase their effort.
-The proof of the corollary actually implies that $e_k$, $e_{k+1}$ and $e_j$ are strictly monotonic in the part of $\psi_k$, $\psi_{k+1}$ and $\psi_j$ where the efforts are strictly above $e_0$ -- which depending on the parameters of the model can just be part of these intervals, or all of these intervals, as observed in the paragraph following Theorem~\ref{lem:effort}.

-In the next section, we will see how such changes in the reward function $\lambda$ affect the welfare of various stakeholders.